-The quest for improving live birth rate in IVF is never ending and one important component to achieve this goal is embryo selection.
-This has led to the development of PGT-A. The traditional method of PGT-A offered at Flinders Fertility and most other clinics involves biopsying the outer part of an embryo (the trophectoderm) at blastocyst stage and then performing an assessment through DNA amplification to identify the number of chromosomes.
+The quest for improving the live birth rate in IVF is never-ending and one important component is embryo selection.
+This has led to the development of Preimplantation Genetic Testing for Aneuploidy (PGT-A).
+The traditional method of PGT-A offered at Flinders Fertility and most other clinics involves biopsying the outer part of an embryo (the trophectoderm) at blastocyst stage and then performing an assessment through DNA amplification to identify the number of chromosomes.
 Embryos with normal chromosome numbers are then selected for transfer.

 Studies show that PGT-A reduces the time to pregnancy and reduces the risk of miscarriage.
-However, there are several limitations to the technology such as the risk of potential loss of embryos during biopsy, and the presence of mosaicism (providing inconclusive results).
-Studies so far show that PGT-A is not associated with an increase in live birth rates or cumulative pregnancy rates, and in fact there may be a reduced cumulative pregnancy rate.
-The search for best method to select the genetically normal embryo which is robust and results in a live and healthy birth continues.
+However, there are several limitations to the technology such as the risk of potential loss of embryos during the biopsy, and the presence of mosaicism (providing inconclusive results).
+Studies so far show that PGT-A is not associated with an increase in live birth rates or cumulative pregnancy rates, and in fact, there may be a reduced cumulative pregnancy rate.
+So the search for the best method to select the genetically normal embryo which is robust and results in a live and healthy birth continues.

-One such method still undergoing research and currently being offered at some clinics is non-invasive genetic testing of embryos.
+One such method still undergoing research and currently being offered at some clinics is non-invasive genetic testing of embryos (ni-PGT-A).
 This method relies on extracting DNA from the culture media in which the embryo has developed.
-Currently the accuracy of this method is being tested by comparing it with the results of standard PGT-A (ie trophectoderm biopsy), which in itself is not perfect at this stage as it limited by mosaicism.
-The current rate of concordance between non-invasive and conventional PGT-A varies between 50-70%, which means that the results are far less reliable that conventional PGT-A technology.
-This is insufficient for Flinders Fertility to recommend this technology at the present time.
+Currently, the accuracy of this method is being tested by comparing it with the results of standard PGT-A (ie trophectoderm biopsy), which in itself is not perfect at this stage as it limited by mosaicism.
+The current rate of concordance between non-invasive and conventional PGT-A varies between 50-70%, which means that the results are far less reliable than conventional PGT-A technology.
+This is insufficient for Flinders Fertility to recommend non-invasive PGT-A at the present time.

 Other challenges for non-invasive PGT-A include: